MarcoBiundoDev/ExpenseTrackerHQ/docs/Phase 4 - Security & Identity/AccessTokenCreation.md

 ## One-time prerequisites (already done, but good to know)

 ### Postman app registration (why it exists)
-We created a **separate app registration** specifically for Postman because SPA app types can cause token redemption issues in Postman.
+I created a **separate app registration** specifically for Postman because SPA app types can cause token redemption issues in Postman.

 This Postman client is a **public client** (no secret) that supports PKCE.